wretched.computer

 Glancing through the sections again, only the section starting at 0x120 looks “dense” enough to contain real-valued numbers like we’d expect from 3D positions, so let’s see if we can find any cube-like position data in there.

 First off, how much data are we working with in this section?
 Because the next section offset in the header is 0x160, it’s tempting to say the section’s 0x160 - 0x120 == 0x40, or 64 in decimal, bytes long.
 Since we’re expecting the positions of a cube’s vertices, we’d be hoping to see 24 numbers in here (8 points per cube * 3 numbers per point = 24 numbers), which would give us 64/24=2.666...64/24=2.666... bytes per number.
-23\frac{2}{3} of a byte isn’t a workable quantity, so that’s not terribly promising.
+Not promising, since 23\frac{2}{3} of a byte isn’t a workable quantity.

 But note that the data starting at 0x150 abruptly changes to bytes which are nearly all ASCII values.
 While it’s not impossible that our number data coincidentally has ASCII-ish values at times, the consistency here strongly implies that this data is actually a string.
-However, if it was intended to be read as a string, we’d either expect it to have a length prefix (it doesn’t), or be null-terminated with a neat fixed-length block size (it’s not).
+However, if it was actually intended to be read as a string, we’d either expect it to have a length prefix (it doesn’t), or be null-terminated with a neat fixed-length block size (it’s not).
 This pattern occurs a couple times in the .shp file, where we have an abrupt transition from binary data to sloppy ASCII text that’s neither length-prefixed nor a neat fixed-length block.

 As such, I think it’s more likely that this is junk data in otherwise empty padding bytes, leftover from whatever dev tooling Acclaim used to create these files.
 If that’s the case, our section is actually just 0x30 bytes, or 48 in decimal.
 That’d give us 48/24=248/24=2 bytes per number, which is far more reasonable!